Zgell/stream-schedule-gen/README.md

 - [x] Make an IGDB query function
 - [x] Make a box art URL retriever using IGDB API
 - [x] Make a box art downloader
-- [ ] Make a copier for the schedule template
+- [x] Make a copier for the schedule template
-- [ ] Insert the box art into the template copy
+- [x] Insert the box art into the template copy
-- [ ] Label the template copy
+- [x] Label the template copy
+- [x] Produce final image
-- [ ] Produce final image
+- [ ] Add a default image for when box art cannot be scraped / "Let's Chat" on Twitch
 ### Bonus Things I Might Do (from highest to lowest priority)
-- [ ] Add a default image for when the box art retriever finds nothing
 - [ ] Add an alternate mode that fetches game screenshots instead of box art
 - [ ] Decouple program from IGDB wrapper library (ie. write my own request headers)
 - [ ] Create a UI (Qt?) to allow the user to enter in the games and select any settings????